MrJackSpade/RG35XX-shiTTY/README.md

 # RG35XX-shiTTY

-Grab the binary from the releases folder and drop it in your apps directory.
+Grab the binary from the Release folder and drop it in your apps directory.